 Gangotri, the source of the Ganges (River Ganga) and the seat of the Goddess Ganga

-Kedarnath, where a form of Lord Shiva is venerated as one of the twelve jyotirlingas (linga of light).
+Kedarnath, where a form of Lord Shiva, is revered as one of the twelve jyotirlingas (linga of light).

-Badrinath, the seat of the Lord Vishnu in his aspect of Badrinarayan.
+Badrinath, the seat of Lord Vishnu in his aspect of Badrinarayan.

 Importance of Chaar Dham

 This pilgrimage journey carries immense importance in the life of a religiously inclined Hindu.
-In Hinduism, it is believed that by undertaking the Chardham yatra one is freed from the burden of sins not only of the present life but also of the past life.
-It is believed that this sin ablution frees one from the cycle of Karma and that of birth & rebirth, leading one towards salvation or ‘Moksha’.
+In Hinduism, it is believed that by undertaking the Chardham yatra, one is freed from the burden of sins not only in the present life but also from the past.
+It is believed that this sin ablution frees one from the cycle of Karma and birth & rebirth, leading one towards salvation or ‘Moksha.’

 It offers them spiritual solace, purifies their heart & soul, broadens their thinking beyond the mundane, offers them self-actualization, and consolidates their devotion & faith.

-Badrinath became prominent when Nar-Narayan, an incarnation of Vishnu did Tapasya there.
-At that time that place was filled with Plum trees.
+Badrinath became prominent when Nara-Narayan, an incarnation of Vishnu, did Tapasya.
+At that time, that place was filled with Plum trees.
 So the Badrinath came to be known as the first Dham.
 Badrinath Dham falls within Uttarakhand’s Chamoli district and amid the mythical Nar-Narayan mountain ranges.

 Located at an elevation of 3,133 meters from sea level, the Dham is on the left bank of the Alaknanda River.
 This region has also witnessed Saint Adi Shankaracharya getting freedom from the process of reincarnation.

-- In Hinduism, an ideal life has been divided into four parts – Dharma (duty), Artha (wealth and prosperity), Kaam (worldly desires), Moksha (salvation or ultimate freedom).
-Moksha is the ultimate goal, but the way towards Moksha should be preceded by the other three aspects of life.
-Moksha is the stage when a human being attains freedom from the vicious circle of life and death and become one with god.
-It also connotes freedom from materialistic pursuits, self-realization, and self-knowledge.
-Chaar Dham yatra is supposed to help us attain moksha.
+- In Hinduism, the ideal life is divided into four parts – Dharma (duty), Artha (wealth and prosperity), Kaam (worldly desires), and Moksha (salvation or ultimate freedom).
+Moksha is the ultimate goal, but the other three aspects of life should precede the way towards Moksha.
+Moksha is the stage when a human being attains freedom from the vicious circle of life and death and becomes one with god.
+It also connotes freedom from worldly pursuits, self-realization, and self-knowledge.
+Chaar Dham yatra is supposed to help us attain Moksha.

 - In the Puranas, Hari (Vishnu) and Hara (Shiva) are referred to as eternal friends.
-It is said wherever Lord Vishnu resides, Lord Shiva resides nearby.
+It is said wherever Lord Vishnu resides; Lord Shiva resides nearby.
 The Chaar Dhams follow this rule.
-So Kedarnath is considered as the pair of Badrinath, Rama Setu is considered the pair of Rameshwaram.
-Somnath is considered as the pair of Dwarka
+So Kedarnath is considered the pair of Badrinath, and Rama Setu is the pair of Rameshwaram.
+Somnath is considered as the pair of Dwarka.

 - It is a common Hindu belief that Lord Vishnu takes his bath at Rameswaram (in Treta Yug), meditates at Badrinath (in Satya Yug), dines at Puri (in Kali Yug), and retires at Dwarika (in Dwapara Yug).

-- Traditionally the trip starts are the eastern end from Puri, proceeding in a clockwise direction in a manner typically followed for circumambulation in Hindu temples.
+- Traditionally the trip starts are the eastern end of Puri, proceeding in a clockwise direction in a manner typically followed for circumambulation in Hindu temples.

-- This yatra makes for a great active break from routines as well as a spiritual journey even if one is not religious.
-It is believed that sages and ascetics of ancient and present India live for long years precisely because they take abode in the mountains meditating for long periods of time.
+- This yatra makes for a great active break from routines and a spiritual journey, even if one is not religious.
+It is believed that sages and ascetics of ancient and present India lived for long years precisely because they took abode in the mountains meditating for long periods.
 The Char Dham Yatra is largely a trekking activity.
 For those in good health, there are scenic trekking routes to take along with other pilgrims.

-- Due to the representations of Lord Jagannath in different religions (Hinduism, Buddhism, and Jainism), Jagannath is considered to be a non-sectarian deity.
+- Due to the representations of Lord Jagannath in different religions (Hinduism, Buddhism, and Jainism), Jagannath is considered a non-sectarian deity.

 - The Significance of Shri Badrinath Dham can be understood from the fact that it is considered the most sacred among the four shrines.
 Located at an elevation of 3,133 meters from sea level, the Dham is on the left bank of the Alaknanda River.
-The Dham is dedicated to Lord Vishnu, the protector, and preserver of the divine Hindu Trinity (Brahma, Vishnu, and Shiva).
+The Dham is dedicated to Lord Vishnu, the divine protector and preserver in Hindu Trinity (Brahma, Vishnu, and Shiva).
 These sacred temples of Lord Vishnu are also known as Vishal Badri.
 This region has also witnessed Saint Adi Shankaracharya getting freedom from the process of reincarnation.